hartwigmedical/actin/molecular/README.md

 Finally:

 - All responsive on-label evidence from `ICLUSION` is mapped to external trials in ACTIN datamodel
-- Responsive treatments are cleaned based on their level of importance (an approved treatment will never also be a pre-clinical treatment)
+- Responsive treatments are cleaned according to their evidence level (such that an approved treatment cannot also be a pre-clinical treatment)
-- Resistant treatments are retained only in case of responsive evidence for the same treatment (approved or experimental).
+- Resistant treatments are retained only in case responsive evidence for the same treatment is present as well (either approved or experimental).

-#### 2. Mapping of ORANGE records to ACTIN molecular datamodel
+#### 2. Mapping of all ORANGE fields to ACTIN molecular datamodel

-The ACTIN datamodel is created from an ORANGE record as follows:
+The ACTIN datamodel is created from the ORANGE data according to below.

+Molecular base data:

 | Field                | Mapping                                        |
 |----------------------|------------------------------------------------|